GO-GETTER: Meet Leyna

 Ever since the first Girl Scout troop was formed more than 100 years ago, being a Girl Scout has been a transformative experience.
 More than 59 million girls have participated in our program—but we’re not resting on our century of experience helping girls achieve their dreams.
 We’re always evolving!

-Look for our public service announcement airing in select cable markets starting in December 2016.
+Look for our public service announcement airing in select cable markets.

 Our powerful new anthem, “Watch Me Shine,” explores how Girl Scouts find the strength and confidence to lead the way, every day—and create meaningful change in themselves and their communities.
 Written by Grammy Award-winner Liz Rose and performer Emily Shackelton (both Girl Scouts themselves!), the tune also features Girl Scouts on backup vocals.